bljustice/enron-fraud-final-project/README.md

   - AdaBoost
   - Linear SVM

-  When I first started testing, I didn't use feature scaling and my model chose the best pipeline based on the highest F1 score generated by the model.
-Precision score was quite high for each algorithm based on this setup, especially with Gaussian Naive Bayes and Random Forest classification, however recall was never above approximately 28%.
-The top performing pipeline based on these metrics was a Gaussian Naive Bayes pipeline, which can be seen in section 2 of this document.
-After adding in new features I made, the F1 score did not improve either.
-Because of this issue, I chose to scale features using MinMaxScaler and use recall as the scoring metric for the best algorithm.
-As a result, K-Nearest Neighbors ended up being the most optimal algorithm.
-Below is the final pipeline that was chosen:
+  When I first started testing, I didn't use feature scaling and I based the best algorithm off of the F1 score generated by the model.
+The top performing pipeline based on this scoring method was a Gaussian Naive Bayes pipeline, which can be seen in section 2 of this report.
+After adding in new features I made, the pipeline selected by my model did not improve the F1 score, but it met specifications.
+However, I wanted to continue to increase the effectiveness of my model.
+Because of this, I chose to add feature scaling, a different range of possible principal components with Grid Search CV for parameter tuning, and use recall as the scoring metric for the best pipeline.
+I noticed that recall score during the first few tests was rather low, and based on the way I constructed my model, I thought that a recall-based score may be a better fit for pipeline selection.
+As a result, a pipeline using K-Nearest Neighbors was chosen as the most optimal pipeline.
+Below is the final pipeline that was chosen by my model:

   ```python
   Pipeline(steps=[('scaler', MinMaxScaler(copy=True, feature_range=(0, 1))), ('feat', PCA(copy=True, n_components=2, whiten=False)), ('classifier', KNeighborsClassifier(algorithm='auto', leaf_size=30, metric='minkowski',